Sunna Trebbin Harvard

-- Autism as only recently stated in the School Education Act, as a discrete category of disability in Japan.
-Children with autism are taught at schools for special needs education (SNE), attending classes for SNE and resource rooms serving students with special needs in regular schools.
+- Autism spectrum disorder is in the School Education Act as a discrete category of disability in Japan.
+Children with autism are taught at schools for special needs education (SNE).
+They can attend classes for SNE in regular schools.
 According to a report by the National Institute of Special Needs Education (NISE), an estimate of 20,000 children with autism attend schools for SNE, 48,000 are in classes for SNE, 7,000 using resource rooms and 84,000 in regular classes.

 - Among some alternative educational choices in Tokyo, the Montessori School of Tokyo, for example, is an international school that operates in English and utilizes a Montessori method.
 The curriculum accommodates students with wide academic abilities, from highly gifted children to students with Asperger syndrome (a milder form of ASD).
 The Musashino Higashi Gakuen, located in the Musashino city of Tokyo, is an institute for both regular and autistic students from kindergarten through high school.

-- There are options outside of school as well.
-For psychological testing and counseling services in English, visit Tokyo Mental Health’s website for resources and to book an appointment.
-TMH’s approach combines individual therapy and feedback time with parents that provide advice on how to assist children at home.
-For more information, please contact TMH at [email protected] (9:00 AM to 9:30 PM daily) or visit us at: https://www.tokyomentalhealth.com/counseling-and-psychotherapy/
+For psychological testing and counseling services in English, visit Tokyo Mental Health’s Psychology website for resources and to book an appointment.
+TMH’s assessment approach includes “gold-standard” psychological tests, observation, interviews, and involves a comprehensive report with time for feedback to provide advice for treatment recommendations.
+For more information, please contact TMH at [email protected] (9:00 AM to 9:00 PM daily)